 Carlsson, I-M., Arvidsson, S., Svedberg.
 P., Nygren, J.M., Viklund, Å., Birkeland, A-L., & Larsson, I. (2020).
 Making children’s voice heard, by creating a communication space: Outcomes of Sisom, an interactive assessment and communication tool, in the healthcare context. ”Journal of Child Health Care”, 2020:1.

-I will also share some favourite quotes of mine.
+I will also share some favorite quotes of mine.

 ”I regard people as miracles, and the life within them as sacred.”